rsksmart/RSKIPs/IPs/RSKIP176.md

 		- will save Fast Bridge Federation P2SH - Derivation Arguments hash - Federation P2SH tuple in Bridge Storage
 		- will save Derivation Arguments and boolean value in Bridge Storage (to verify if given derivation arguments were already used)
 		- will mark tx as processed
 		- will store the UTXO for the Bridge to use, among any data concerning to the Bridge operation.
+The UTXO is stored exactly as it is already done for regular peg-in UTXOs.

 	- If surpassed, the Bridge will refund Liquidity Provider